Page updated 3/31/22

 - Masks MUST be worn for the duration of the appointment indoors

-- Wheelchairs and assistance from volunteers will be available for individuals with mobility issues.
+- Accommodations and assistance will be available for those with mobility issues

 - You will be asked to wait 15-30 minutes after receiving your vaccination to be monitored before being able to leave the building

 For general information, please see the What to Expect at Your Appointment to Get Vaccinated for COVID-19 page from the CDC.